 That level is not required for actual certification.

 The four levels are CADCA (Certified Alcohol Drug Counselor Associate, CADC-I (Certified Alcohol Drug Counselor I), CADC-II (Certified Alcohol Drug Counselor II), and the LAADC (Licensed Advanced Alcohol Drug Counselor).

-The first three levels you’ll be required to complete an education, practicum, and supervised experience.
+In the first three levels, you’ll be required to complete an education, practicum, and supervised experience.